wildplot/wildplot.github.io/README.md

 ## Then when happy, publish...

 * Make sure (under Settings) this repo is public and has Github pages enabled
-* Simply commit and push your changes as a PR to the `gh-pages` branch
+* Simply commit and push your changes to `master` branch as a PR
 * Once that goes through, the site should be published and live
 * The domain is hooked up via [this information](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages#using-an-apex-domain-for-your-github-pages-site)